Using the roads

 Traffic conditions and reportsBefore setting out on your journey, check if there are any road or traffic conditions which may affect you.
 Get real-time estimates of expected travel times and view live traffic cameras on Melbourne's freeways and major roads.

-- View the latest state-wide real-time traffic information and events at Vic Traffic
+- View the latest state-wide real-time traffic information and events, including current and planned major roadworks, at Vic Traffic

 - Live cameras on the inner city tollway network, operated by CityLink